-Due to concerns regarding the potential for invasion of privacy, sexual or other harassment, and protection of proprietary or confidential information, employees may not use any audio or video recording devices while on working time, unless required to perform job duties.
-Employees also may not use any audio or video recordings in work areas that Valley District has identified as confidential, secure or private, unless the employee is engaged in protected concerted activity related to improving the terms and conditions of employment, such as documenting health and safety issues.
+Due to concerns regarding the potential for invasion of privacy, sexual or other harassment, and protection of proprietary or confidential information, employees may not use any audio, video\or photographic recording devices while on working time, unless required to perform job duties.
+Employees also may not use any audio, video\or photographic recordings in work areas that Valley District has identified as confidential, secure or private, unless the employee is engaged in protected concerted activity related to improving the terms and conditions of employment, such as documenting health and safety issues.